 IDBI Bank offers business loans for sheep and goat rearing under its scheme ‘Agriculture Finance Sheep & Goat Rearing’.
 The loan amount offered by IDBI bank for sheep and goat rearing is a minimum of Rs.
 50,000 and the maximum is up to Rs.
 50 lakh.
 This loan amount can be availed by individuals, groups, limited companies, Shepard co-op society, and entities that are engaged in this activity.

-As goat farming falls under the farming sector, therefore loans for goat farming shall not be provided by banks under the Micro Units Development and Refinance Agency (MUDRA) loan scheme launched under Pradhan Mantri Mudra Yojana (PMMY).
+As goat farming falls under the farming sector, therefore loans for goat farming shall not be provided by banks under the Micro Units Development and Refinance Agency MUDRA loan scheme launched under Pradhan Mantri Mudra Yojana (PMMY).
 Mudra with the help of banks offers loans of the amount up to Rs.
 10 lakhs to individuals and enterprises engaged in the non-farming sector income-generating activities in the services and manufacturing sectors.
 There is no collateral/security required by the bank/lender and the loan amount can be repaid within 5 years, with nil to nominal processing fees.
 However, the state and central governments have launched various loan schemes and subsidies to promote goat farming.

 Here you can check and compare various business loan or working capital loan options under a single online platform.
 The loan amount or interest rate may vary from bank to bank, as it depends on various factors, such as the applicant’s creditworthiness, repayment capability, credit score, financial stability, etc.

-Q. What types of banks are eligible to offer loans under NABARD?
+What types of banks are eligible to offer loans under NABARD?

-Ans.
 Types of Banks that are eligible to offer loans under the NABARD scheme are as follows:

-Q. Which breed should I choose for goat farming?
+Which breed should I choose for goat farming?

-Ans.
 You can opt for a breed that suits your business requirements from the following: